Design history · 1930s–40s American early modernism

 1960

-Identity programme and logotype for International Paper Company, executed through Beall's Dumbarton Farm studio in Brookfield Center, Connecticut.
-The stylised tree mark produced for this commission remains in use by the company today (with subsequent modifications).
-The programme extended to stationery, vehicle livery, signage and corporate publications, and is cited alongside Paul Rand's IBM identity as one of the defining American corporate identity programmes of the 1960s.
+An identity programme for International Paper Company, executed through Beall's Dumbarton Farm studio in Brookfield Center, Connecticut.
+The stylised tree mark — a circular form containing a simplified tree silhouette — produced for this commission remains recognisable in the company's branding today, with subsequent modifications.
+The programme extended to stationery, vehicle livery, signage and corporate publications.
+Alongside Paul Rand's IBM identity, it is one of the defining American corporate identity programmes of the 1960s.

 Connecticut General Life Insurance identity